rkern/line_profiler/README.rst

     projects for modules as small as these.
 However, kernprof.py is a standalone, pure Python script that can be used to do function profiling with just the Python standard library.
-You may grab it and install it by itself without line_profiler.
+You may grab it and install it by itself without `line_profiler`.

-* Do I need a C compiler to build line_profiler? kernprof.py?
+* Do I need a C compiler to build `line_profiler`? kernprof.py?

     You do need a C compiler for line_profiler. kernprof.py is a pure Python script and can be installed separately, though.

-* Do I need Cython to build line_profiler?
+* Do I need Cython to build `line_profiler`?

     You should not have to if you are building from a released source tarball.
     It should contain the generated C sources already.
 If you are running into problems, that may be a bug; let me know.
-If you are building from a Mercurial checkout or snapshot, you will need Cython to generate the C sources.
+If you are building from a git checkout or snapshot, you will need Cython to generate the C sources.
 You will probably need version 0.10 or higher.
 There is a bug in some earlier versions in how it handles NULL PyObject* pointers.